Reaching out for help may feel difficult, but it can be an important and necessary step in getting things back on track.

 If you want independent advice, there are several government organisations and charities who can provide help and give general advice about managing money.
 You can find out about free independent money advisers in your area from:

-You may find there are some organisations that'll help you for a fee.
-In order to keep your costs down, it may be more beneficial to start with charities and government organisations.
+You may find some organisations that'll help you for a fee.
+To keep your costs down, you may want to start with charities and government organisations.
 If you do feel you want to go to a commercial organisation, make sure they’re certified by the Financial Conduct Authority.